SamDz16/IGLProject/README.md

 # IGLProject
-Project for IGL- Students are allowed to permute in ESI between groups, the Admin can proceed to do the permutations
+Project for IGL- Students are allowed to permute in ESI between groups due to our application.
+The Admin can proceed to permute between two students if the conditions matched.